36 Water vapor and condensates

 \[ \begin{align} \Delta\rho_v = -\frac{p}{2} - \sqrt{\frac{p^2}{4} - q}. \end{align} \]

-If phase transitions are calculated using the averaged thermodynamic variables, the subscale variability considered in Section 17.9.3 is neglected.
-Here the fundamental considerations made in Section 17.9.3 are to be made usable for a model.
+If phase transitions are calculated using the averaged thermodynamic variables, the subscale variability considered in Sect.
+17.9.3 is neglected.
+Here the fundamental considerations made in Sect.
+17.9.3 are to be made usable for a model.
 Let $T = T\left(\mathbf{r}\right)$ be the temperature field valid at a fixed time $t$ in a grid box $V\subseteq\mathbb{R}^3$.
 Let $T_\mathrm{min}$ and $T_\mathrm{max}$ be the minimum and maximum temperatures within this set.
 Then, due to the strict monotonicity of $p_S\left(T\right)$, the minimum and maximum saturation vapor pressure is derived:

 \[ \begin{align} p_{S,\text{min}} &= p_S\left(T_\text{min}\right),\\ p_{S,\text{max}} &= p_S\left(T_\text{max}\right). \end{align} \]

 Let $p_v$ be the average vapor pressure within the grid box under consideration.
 Now one makes the assumption that the vapor pressure $p_v$ is homogeneous within $V$.
 The basic idea is that condensation begins at $p_v>p_{S,\mathrm{min}}$, but initially in a very small volume fraction, the cloud-filled volume fraction of the grid box $c_f$.
-For $c_f$ you do the following approach
+For $c_f$, one makes the following ansatz

 \[ \begin{align} c_f\left(p_v\leq p_{S,\text{min}}\right) &= 0,\\ c_f\left(p_v\geq p_{S,\text{max}}\right) &= 1. \end{align} \]